Standing out as a photographer is tough. To get noticed, you’re going to need more than great content. You’re going to need a strategy.

 As with 500px, SlickPic is a very social site.
 Visit other profiles, comment and connect with other minds in your industry.
 Remember: online, your profile is clickable from everything you do.

 Zenfolio wins awards.
 It is a website for your photos, a mobile website and a photoblog.
-Besides, it allows you to customise your content in many ways.
+It also allows you to customise your content in many ways.
 The page designs are minimal and allow easy organisation of your pictures.

 When you build a site, Zenfolio automatically submits it to all major search engines.
 It offers advice on how to organise your page to rank higher.